The Porter County Master Gardeners Association (PCMGA) is committed to giving back to

 Junior Master Gardener Programs

-programs and has funding available for JMG projects.
-Please contact the
+and has funding available for JMG projects.
+Please contact the PCMGA for additional

-the PCMGA Philanthropic Policy.
-Its recommendations are subject to approval
+PCMGA Philanthropic Policy.
+Its recommendations are subject to approval by majority vote

 Copyright Porter County Master Gardeners Association, Inc. All rights reserved.